How to start with (bass)guitar

 The guitar is here to stay, it has been and will be for many years.

-And you want to be part of that awesome group too.
+And you want to be part of that remarkable group too.
 Splendid!

 But where do you have to start?
 Or more importantly, what do you need to start to rock the socks of your (future) fans.